 Introduction

-...but we've never had any project without any user!
+...but we've never had a project without any users!

 Challenges

-We were not provided with any sample data we could ideate on.
-The official reason was confidentiality – but it was very clear to us that it was simply not defined.
-We were literally asked to deliver data visualisation without any data.
+We were not provided with any sample data to inform our ideation.
+The official reason was confidentiality, but it became clear that the data strategy itself had not yet been defined.
+We were, in essence, asked to design a data visualisation without the data.

-Cool visualisation without use case is... literally useless!
+A cool visualisation without a use case is... literally useless.

 Approach